aolney/ct-modular-book/docs/05-fun-mod-basic-concepts.md

 # Basic Modeling Concepts

-Chapters \@ref(physics-and-perception-of-sound) and \@ref(harmonic-and-inharmonic-sounds) focused on the "understand the problem" stage of problem solving, and they introduced the basic concepts and terminology of sounds we want to model.
+Chapters \@ref(physics-and-perception-of-sound) and \@ref(harmonic-and-inharmonic-sounds) focused on the "understand the problem" stage of problem solving, and they introduced both the basic concepts and terminology of modeling sound.
 The present chapter pivots to the "make a plan" stage of problem solving by introducing the model elements and how they interact.
 Since we are building models for modular synthesis, the model elements are the modules, and their interactions are driven by how they are connected together in a patch.
 Figure \@ref(fig:serge-modular-2) shows an example patch on a real modular synthesizer from Chapter \@ref(introduction).